whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 ### Create files and folders for your Flask Project

-1. Make folder for all your working documents like photoshop *.psd files, developer documentation etc.
+1. Make a folder for all your working documents like photoshop *.psd files, developer documentation etc.

 ```bash
 mkdir working_documents